By far one of the biggest struggles for most people trying to live a healthy lifestyle is getting optimal amounts of

 Plus, the types of people using these meal replacement products has expanded as well, because we live in a busy world where people are go-go-going all day long.

-No longer is it just athletes using meal replacement supplements, but now it’s athletes, regular gym-goers, non-gym-goers... and more people than ever use meal replacements as part of their daily routine!
+No longer is it just athletes using meal replacement supplements, but now it’s athletes, regular gym-goers, non-gym-goers ... and more people than ever who are using meal replacements as part of their daily routine!

 In many cases, it's so much easier to reach for a meal replacement bar or shake than it is to take thirty minutes or more out of your day to plan, cook, and eat a meal.

 The good news is, reaching for a meal replacement bar or meal replacement powder is usually a lot healthier of an option than fast food, which is more convenient than a home-cooked meal.

-Since meal replacement bars and powders can be both convenient and healthy (check labels though for sure, because not all are created the same), it’s easy to see why they have grown in popularity among everyday people.
+Since meal replacement bars and powders can be both convenient and healthy (check labels though, because not all are created the same), it’s easy to see why they have grown in popularity among everyday people.